 Intraoral II - Procedures Practice and Clinics DENT 9207 Email to a Friend Our Intraoral II - Procedures Practice and Clinics course uses lab and clinical practice to help you develop skills with rubber dams, selective coronal polishing, fluoride treatments, alginate impressions, dental implants, suture removal, oral self-care and nutritional counselling.
 Study the procedures at home and then participate in weekend laboratory and clinical practice.
 Note(s) You must attend 100% of the classes scheduled to pass this clinical course.
 There are no make-up opportunities for missed lab skills practice or evaluations.
 You will also be required to provide your own nursing scrubs, white socks, leather shoes, safety glasses and slow-speed handpiece and motor for labs and clinics as well as your own clients for coronal polish clinics.
 The teacher will provide more information on client clinics and client criteria.
-Prerequisite(s) You must have completed our DENT 9206 Intraoral I - Theory and Concepts course or an approved equivalent, and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C. Contact Information 416-415-5000, ext.
-2126 email@example.com Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
-Please visit this page again at that time.
+Prerequisite(s) You must have completed our DENT 9206 Intraoral I - Theory and Concepts course or an approved equivalent, and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C. You must email scanned copies of both your academic transcript and a letter from your employer to firstname.lastname@example.org as proof of your employment.
+Contact Information 416-415-5000, ext.
+2126 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
+For more information about future offerings, use the contact information listed above.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.